colah/colah-essays/Romance/RamblingThoughts.md

 Rambles
 ---------

-* Revealing romantic interest is a prisoners dilemma.
-Both reveal is awesome, neither reveals is sad, one reveals and the other doesn't really sucks.

 * What is a good romantic partner?
+Triggers romantic attraction?
 Makes you happy?
+Makes you feel peaceful?
 Drives your growth/productivity?
 Good reproductive partner (genetics & child rearing skills)?
 You don't fight?
+Sex?
+Social status?
 A weighted combination of the above?
 It varies over time?

 * I don't see much reason to think that Humans are particularly good at recognizing good partners, especially if "makes you happy" isn't the primary quality you are looking for in a partner.
 And especially when it comes to differentiating between fairly good and great partners -- clearly we're quite good at avoiding certain classes of horrible relationships!